HongruWang-123/Tindog-webpage/README.md

 # Tindog-webpage
-This is built by using **html, css, and bootstrap**.
+This is built by using **html, css, and bootstrap 5**.
 Only the front-end part work is done and it is mobile-friendly webpage.
 The webpage is responsive to the screen size. <br>
 weblink:https://hongruwang-123.github.io/Tindog-webpage/
 <br>
 <br>